 An avid chamber musician, she assisted renowned flutist and composer Gary Schocker in the 2014 world premier of several compositions at the National Flute Association conference in Chicago.
 She has also collaborated with acclaimed British violinist Madeleine Mitchell in a series of concerts on her tour of Asia.

 Evelyn enjoys teaching and has served as an instructor at Northwestern University, Chicago’s Merit School of Music, Blue Lake Fine Arts Camp in Michigan, the California Conservatory of Music in Santa Clara and the non-profit Child’s Play (India) Foundation in Goa, India.
 She currently serves as Assistant Professor of Music at Divine Word College in Epworth, Iowa.
+She is the winner of the 2021 Rev. Charles Malin Award in Teaching Excellence.

 A wedding gift from her grandparents to her parents, the piano was the obvious instrument of choice for Evelyn.
 She completed her Doctor of Musical Arts degree at the Bienen School of Music at Northwestern University where she studied with Dr. Sylvia Wang as the recipient of a full scholarship.
 She also holds degrees from the University of Iowa and Mumbai University.